Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 ## Deployment

+Running the deployment will connect to Azure using the cli, deploy the needed resources for spinning up an OCP 3.11 cluster,

 ### Azure US Government

 1. Open `deployment.vars.usgovernment.ps1` in [your favorite editor](https://code.visualstudio.com/download).
 We're going to change a few variable values at the top before starting the deployment.